-Howdy, several years ago, I opened a retail store front.
+Several years ago, I opened a retail storefront.
 I have not worked in a retail store since my high school job.
-Before that time, I had worked in other industries that just did not appeal to me.
-While I usually loved my job, I did not have the passion for the industry (and there were a lot of industries).
+While I usually loved my job, I did not have a passion for the industry (and there were a lot of industries).
 In 2016, I changed that.
-Instead of focusing on the career, I decided to pursue an industry that I could have passion, the Creative Industry.
+Instead of focusing on the career, I decided to pursue an industry that I could have passion for, the Creative Industry.
 I left my degrees and certifications behind and put my heart into making that business work.

 I started with a plan.
 Not just a small plan but a big dreams, very detailed plan.
 I did not start hoping to have multiple stores; I knew it was going to take multiple stores to build what I was going to need to draw an income.
 How did I know this?
 I made a profit and loss statement and a plan on how to get there.

 These are things that you just cannot stop, that you take day by day and moment by moment.
 Our planned flagship store would turn out to be a complete bust.
 This would be the one that we would pour the most resources and energy and never could turn a profit.
 We could not plan our way out of it fast enough.
 We could not market enough for a market that just seemed to not exist.
 When you have exhausted your rainy day fund in both funding and determination, what do you do?

 I would like to interrupt this to tell you how I bucked up and carried this out.
 It would not be that simple.
 I would get a little win and something would come falling down.
 I felt so defeated.
 So, I asked for help.
 Help came in multiple ways, some good and some bad, but the one thing that kept my spirits lifted and not falling into desperation was having someone to work through the issues with me and encouraged me celebrate each and every small win.
 It was reminding me about all of the lessons I had learned and how to apply those lessons when things got tough.

 Today, I share the entire journey with you, the ups, the down and the hurdles.
 How will you take part?